dmitigr/pgfe/README.md

   - Utilities.

 **WARNING** Headers other than `dmitigr/pgfe.hpp` should be *avoided* to use in applications since that headers are subject to reorganize.
-Also, namespaces `dmitigr::pgfe::detail` and `dmitigr::pgfe::internal` contains implementation details and an internal stuff and *should not* be used in applications.
+Also the namespaces `dmitigr::pgfe::detail` and `dmitigr::internal` consists of the implementation details and internal stuff and *should not* be used in the client code.

 Connecting to a server
 ----------------------